savonet/liquidshop/README.md

 # Liquidshop

-Website for the first edition of the [Liquidsoap workshop](index.md).
+Website for various editions of the [Liquidsoap workshop](http://www.liquidsoap.info/liquidshop/).